Biomedical-Imaging-Group/SplineOps/docs/index.rst

             <p style="text-align: center;">
             <strong> Scalability and Extensibility </strong> <br/>
-            Designed with scalability in mind, BSSP is straightforward to use and can be effortlessly expanded to incorporate new functionalities tailored to specific applications.
+            Designed with scalability in mind, SplineOps is straightforward to use and can be effortlessly expanded to incorporate new functionalities tailored to specific applications.
             </p>